PROGRAMM: STUDY BEHAVIOR APP

 - Studytime compared to grades;

-The students finished their work but it may not be the end of Pomagisto.
-The plan is to upgrade the App and start a pilot with a few classes in middeschools.
+The students finished their work in 2017 but it may not be the end of Pomagisto.
+The plan is to upgrade the App and start a pilot with a few classes in middleschools.
+Students are talking to Magister for a pilot.